amitsharm/sfx-workshop/sfx-workshop/step2.md

 SignalFx provides open and flexible instrumentation for monitoring your services.
+You can use Helm to deploy and manage SignalFx agent on your Kubernetes cluster.
+Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

+* Install SignalFx Helm Chart
+`helm repo add signalfx http://dl.signalfx.com/helm-repo`{{copy}}
 SignalFx agent uses an access token to authenticate with the SignalFx API.

 * Copy your Access Token from the provided SignalFx account details card  and export it as an environment variable: <br/>
 `export MY_ACCESS_TOKEN=<your-access-token>`{{copy}}

-* Create a `Secret` with your access token: <br/>
+* Install SignalFx agent as a DaemonSet using Helm chart: <br/>
-`kubectl create secret generic --from-literal access-token=MY_ACCESS_TOKEN signalfx-agent`{{copy}}
+`helm install --set signalFxAccessToken=MY_ACCESS_TOKEN --set clusterName=My_K8s_Cluster --set signalFxRealm=us1  signalfx/signalfx-agent`{{copy}}

-* Ensure your secret is configured as expected.
+* Ensure your Kubernetes objects are created as expected.
+First the secret.
 You should have 32 bytes of secret data in the key `token` in an `Opaque` secret.

 <details>
 <summary>Hint</summary>